timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/source-template.md

 ```
 All ClusterSourceTemplate cares about is whether the `spec.urlPath` and `spec.revisionPath` are passed in correctly from the templated object that implements the actual functionality we want to use as part for our path to production.

-For our continous path to production where every git commit to the codebase will trigger another execution of the Supply Chain, we need a solution that watches our configured source code GIT repository for changes or will be trigger via e.g. a Webhook and provides the sourcecode for the following steps/resources.
+For our continous path to production where every git commit to the codebase will trigger another execution of the Supply Chain, we need a solution that watches our configured source code Git repository for changes or will be trigger via e.g. a Webhook and provides the sourcecode for the following steps/resources.

 **In best case** there is already a Kubernetes native solution with a **custom resource available for the functionality** we are looking for. **Otherwise, we can leverage a Kubernetes native CI/CD solution** like Tekton to do the job, which is part of TAP.
 For more **complex and asynchronous functionalities**, we have to **implement our own [Kubernetes Controller](https://kubernetes.io/docs/concepts/architecture/controller/)**.